MadcapJake/NitEd/CONTRIBUTING.md

 * Reference issues and pull requests liberally
 * Consider starting the commit message with an applicable emoji:
     * :art: `:art:` when improving the format/structure of the code
+    * :bulb: `:bulb:` when implementing a new idea
+    * :construction: `:construction:` when the commit breaks or reduces functionality
     * :racehorse: `:racehorse:` when improving performance
     * :non-potable_water: `:non-potable_water:` when plugging memory leaks
     * :memo: `:memo:` when writing docs